patilswapnilv/cursorrules/README.md

 - **Reduce noise** in AI responses by focusing only on relevant project files
 - **Prevent unnecessary context** from third-party code being included in AI prompts

-The `.cursorignore` file ensures files are not indexed by Cursior and they are not read by Cursor or sent to the models for processing.
+The `.cursorignore` file ensures files are not indexed by Cursor and they are not read by Cursor or sent to the models for processing.
 This is a good setting for files that may contain secrets or other information you'd prefer to keep private.
 The `.cursorindexingignore` file is just for indexing and is there mainly for performance reasons.

 By default, the installer will add these files (controlled by the `--ignore-files` option).
 You can:
 - Set to `yes` (default): Always install ignore files